fisher1706/pytest_2023/README.md

 # @pytest.fixture -> create in conftest.py
 # @pytest.mark.skip('[ISSUE-23414] Issue with network connection') -> skip test

-# parameters with test start: -v - detalization -> -s - to see "print" in tests
+# parameters with test start:
+            -v - detalization
+            -s - to see "print" in tests
+            -vv - all information

 # to see help
 ```shell